National Film Preservation Act: 1988

+It was signed into law by President Ronald Reagan on September 27, 1988.
+The new board of 13 members had to meet within 90 days to select 25 films for the Registry.

+Originally, the bill would have barred the marketing of certain colorized films under their original titles, but the studios did not accept this.
+Instead, if copyright was granted for a colorized version of a film, the Library of Congress would retain a copy of the original.

+Television stations would have to add a disclaimer before and after showing a colorized films stating "This is a colorized version of a film originally marketed and distributed to the public in black & white.
+It has been altered without the participation of the principal director, screenwriter and other creators of the original film."

 1992

 The National Film Preservation Act of 1992 reauthorized the National Film Preservation Board (NFPB) for four years (Public Law 102-307) and added the requirement for the Librarian of Congress to "study and report to the Congress on the current state of film preservation and restoration activities, including the activities of the Library of Congress and other major film archives in the United States; and (2) establish a comprehensive national film preservation program for motion pictures, in conjunction with other film archivists and copyright owners."

 1996

 The National Film Preservation Act of 1996 reauthorized the NFPB for an additional seven years (Public Law 104-285), and also created the National Film Preservation Foundation (NFPF) as a charitable organization, although the NFPF is not a government agency.

 2005

 The National Film Preservation Act of 2005 reauthorized both the NFPB and the NFPF (Public Law 109-009) for an additional four years.